vp23621/final-assignment/README.md

 Here are the total explanation about how to run our code correctly for task 1 to task 4.

 Task 1:
+This Python script provides a simulation of the Ising model to simulate opinion dynamics in a social context.
+It includes functionalities for running the simulation with custom parameters and testing its components.

+Ising Model Simulation: Simulate the dynamics of opinions in a grid where each cell represents an individual's opinion, influenced by their neighbors and external factors.

+Customizable Parameters: Adjust the influence of external factors and the tolerance level of society, which affects opinion changes.

+Visual Representation: View the simulation in real-time through a visual plot that updates as the simulation progresses.

+Testing: Run predefined tests to validate the correctness of the calculation functions.

+Useage
+You need following package:
+1. Numpy
+2.Matplotlib
+3.argparse

+To start the Ising model simulation with default settings:
+$python Task1.py -ising_model

+ To specify the alpha (tolerance level) :
+$python Task1.py -ising_model -alpha 10

+To specify external influence parameters:
+$python Task1.py -ising_model -external -0.1

+To specify the alpha(tolerance level) and external influence parameters:
+For example
+$python Task1.py -ising_model -alpha 0.001 -external -0.1

+To run tests to verify the functionality of the calculation methods used in the simulation:
+$ python Task1.py -test_ising